Logo for Techies Go Green Live Climate Action Forum, featuring a stylized footprint with circuitry and small gears, with text in black and green.

 Act!

-Learn how to successfully measure, manage and reduce your company’s carbon footprint.
+Learn about the steps to measure, manage and reduce your company’s carbon footprint.

 Find out how to upskill your team and foster a sustainability culture in your organisation.